poormanme/smallAnimalMRgHIFU/README.md

     --On the Varian systems, the current acquisition file can be found in '~/vnmrsys/exp2/acqfil/fid' --Previously stored runs and data are found in'~/vnmrsys/data/studies/s_YYYYMMDD_##' --The file "sloppyRunMRHIFU.m" is a non-modular version of the V1 code that does not have a GUI.
 This file is intended to help with debugging of the GUI and parameters must be manually changed within the code.
-ARFI:
-    --V2/ARFI/gems_meg.c is the pulse sequence written for varian and modified to include a motion encoding gradient for ARFI --The c code will need to be compiled on the scanner prior to execution --V2/ARFI/visualizeARFI takes all of the files for ARFI images and computes the eddy-current corrected displacements

 Modules:

     --initFGEN: initialize function generator and connect via ethernet for remote control